 * is specific to this particular database, sqlType

-* should be java.sql.Types.OTHER
+* should be java.sql.Types.OTHER.
+The method

 * {@link #getObject} retrieves the value.